Our Risk Policy

 Risks related to farming and trading

-No assurance that information from the crops that you funder in will be accurate or accessible
+No assurance that information from the crops that you fund in will be accurate or accessible

 Risks related to Trading